nandiashim/nandiashim.github.io/_pages/publications.md

 _Note:_ * denotes corresponding author. ‡ Equally contributed.

+22. _A.
+Nandi,* and T. Schleif*.
+    The Role of Quantum Mechanical Tunneling in Synthetic Organic Chemistry.
+    (Manuscript in preparation).

 21. J. Zhou,† M. Wub,† __A.
 Nandi__, A. Warshel,* Z. Huang*.
     Drug-resistant Mutations of Viral Proteases Studied by Chemical and Computational Strategies.
     (Manuscript in preparation).